 If you ever interview job candidates, you need a Non-Negotiable List.
 This list is used during the interview process to help identify “warning signs” that candidates aren’t a good fit for the organization or position.
-When a candidate shows one of these warning signs, he or she is no longer considered as a potential hire.
+When a candidate shows one of these warning signs, he or she or they is/are no longer considered as a potential hire.

 Here is a list of 20 sample non-negotiable traits and behaviors that should be red flags for most jobs and most people.
 This list will help you start creating a list of your own, using warning signs for behaviors that clash with your company culture.

 - Could not look me in the eye (exceptions should be made for those who have Asperger’s or other inhibiting conditions).

 - Could not answer the most rudimentary questions succinctly and directly, but instead provided a wandering and vague “answer.”

 - Did not show up to the interview on time and appeared not to have a legitimate excuse.

 - During the first conversation/interview, asked about how many vacation days or work breaks were allowed.

 - Did not know what the organization does and/or what my job function was.

 - Exhibited a high degree of drama when discussing their current or past employment experiences.